JB-26/website-portfolio/src/blog/2023-06-20-guide-to-blogs.markdown

 Remember, there’s no guarantee that you’ll make money or find fame through your blog.
 You should start one if you want to, not if you have to.

-I think I’ve covered everything I can think of, but if you have a question, check out the button on the home page to get in touch!
+I think I’ve covered everything I can think of, but if you have a question, check out the button on the home page to get in touch or drop me a message on [Mastodon](https://mastodon.social/@jblewitt)!